658146603/658146603.github.io/_posts/2019-08-13-how-to-install-mysql-in-ubuntu.md

 ---
 layout: post
-title: "How to Install MySQL in Ubuntu 18.04"
+title: "How to Install MySQL, Java, Tomcat in Ubuntu 18.04"
 create: 2019-08-13
 update: 2019-08-20
 categories: blog